hasn717/E-Commerce-Shipping-Data-Machine-Learning-Data-Mining-Portfolio/README.md

 Data Mining and Machine Learning Portfolio

-Full end to end Machine Learning and Data Mining solution to provide analysis and to predict if the shipments delivered on time or not using Supervisied and unsupervisied learning, Neural Networks and Convolutional Neural Networks.
+Full end-to-end Machine Learning and Data Mining solution to provide analysis and to predict if the shipments were delivered on time or not using Supervised and unsupervised learning, Neural Networks, and Convolutional Neural Networks.

 Part 1.
 Data Analysis and Bayes Nets.
 Part 2.
 Clustering